SuzanneWalkerLab/5SATnSeq/README.md

 3. Run the Mann-Whitney U and upregulation analyses `python TnSeq_Driver.py`

 ### Outputs
 1. __*.igv__ - IGV files that list the reads at each TA dinucleotide site.
 Tab-delimited.
 No heading.
 Columns are 1.
 Accession number, 2.
 TA start, 3.
 TA stop, 4.
 Total reads, 5.
 Gene, 6.
 Plus strand reads, 7.
 Minus strand reads, 8.
 Gene strand, 9.
 Description, 10.
-Copy (If a TA site appears in multiple genes, it will have multiple entries in the table.
+Copy (If a TA site appears in multiple genes, it will have multiple entries in the table).
 2. __HitCounts.csv__ - A file that lists the reads in each IGV file, the number of TA sites with reads, and the percent of TA sites with reads.
 3. __MWU*.csv__ - The output of the Mann-Whitney U tests.
 Hits are found by filtering the genes based on the q-value, read ratio, and number of reads (see manuscript for more details).
 4. __UPREG*.csv__ - The output of the Upregulation tests.
 Hits are those with a YES in the Upreg column (see manuscript for more details).